Discovery Call Script: The Proven Framework to Qualify Leads in 30 Minutes

 2. Lock in the Agenda & Outcomes (2 Minutes)

-Goal: Align on the call’s purpose and end goal.
+Goal: Align on the call’s purpose and desired outcome.

 Script:

-- Understand how your team currently manages [mobile devices].
+- Understand how your team currently manages [problem/solution].

 - Uncover the biggest challenges you’re facing.